cciev2005/hellopeter/README.md

 	{"id":1,"content":"Pong","date":"17/08/2016 05:09:40 +0000"}

-For install on a clean ubunut box use:
+To build and install on a clean ubunut box use:

 	curl https://raw.githubusercontent.com/cciev2005/hellopeter/master/install.sh | sh